telecom2k3/Z-Push-2.4.4-misc/README.md

 1) Modification of /lib/utils/timezoneutil.php to fix error messages resulting from missing Timezone information.
 Ths is caused by the
 Caldav backend.
 It parses through the system timezones and attempts to find a match in timezoneutil.php which doesn't exist.
 This poor timezone file was sorely in need of an update.

+2) Modification of /backend/caldav/caldav.php and the config.php file.
+Two new configuration options are available.
+This also incorporates the fix associated with ZP-1451